 In spite of it’s popularity for festivals and the Fringe, the cobbled streets of Edinburgh are best explored off season.
 You’ll have more room to explore it’s hidden neighborhoods and I’m excited to share two with you!

 Arriving into Waverley station by train from London’s King Cross, we checked into our hotel just a few blocks away on East Market Street.
 We stayed at the Hotel du Vin on our last trip.
-Although it was lovely, we wanted a more convenient location to explore Old Town and New Town.
+It was lovely and just oozing with history and period features.
+Just north of Old Town we passed the Greyfriars Bobby statue and pub on the way up the hill to our hotel.

 Be prepared with comfortable shoes to schlep up and down the hills from the station into Old Town.
 Your calves and thighs will get a workout!